Epigene/dwarf_fortress_hyperstart/README.md

 ## Installation
 1. [Download](https://github.com/Epigene/dwarf_fortress_hyperstart/archive/master.zip) this repo
 2. Unzip
 3. Open the `_Launch` folder and see if you can launch (in order specified)
-    1. Soundsense (yay for sounds and music!)
-    2. DwarfFortress (should run with the DFHack plugin automatically)
+    1. DwarfFortress (should run with the DFHack plugin automatically)
-    3. Quickfort
+    2. Quickfort
-    4. Dwarf Therapist
+    3. Dwarf Therapist
-4. Once DF is running, pick "Continue Playing" and the pre-made band of dwarves will be leaded to do your bidding.
+4. Once DF is running, pick "Continue Playing" and the pre-made band of dwarves will be loaded to do your bidding.

+## Sounds
+Vanilla dwarf fortess comes with the one soundtrack track.
+We love it, but more variety is nice.
+[Soundsense](http://df.zweistein.cz/soundsense/) is the way to go if you want music in Dwarf Fortress.
+Unfortunately I (opinionated opinion) think it too heavy and provide a radically trimmed-down version at [df-minimal-soundsense](https://github.com/Epigene/df-minimal-soundsense).

 ## Bindings
 DF is verbose - reading the menus will usually reveal what keys do what, however navigation can be tricky, this is why navigation keys have been moved to the __left side of the keyboard__.